Kekul\'e Superconductivity in Twisted Magic Angle Bilayer Graphene: U to V-like transitions in tunneling

+The superconducting order considered here is \emph{nematic}.
+Note that this anisotropy does \emph{not} originate through a pre-determined pairing interaction, but rather a consequence of condensation.
+In particular, the ground state condenses at a $M$ point in the Brillouin zone.
+Since there are three symmetry-related $M$ points, selecting one spontaneously breaks the threefold rotational symmetry $C_3$.
+For completeness, we also provide a proof for an arbitrary pairing momentum $\mathbf{Q}$, see the Methods section, “Proof of $C_3$-SSB.”

+This is in contrast to the inter-valley case, where nematicity will emerge after selecting a particular combination of the $E$-channels\cite{PhysRevResearch.2.033062,Christos2023}.

-\subsection{(4) U to V-like transitions in tunneling}
+\section{U to V-like transitions in tunneling}

 In the trilayer case, where Kekul\'e superconductivity is similarly observed~\cite{Kim2023} the evolution of the conductance with doping is of particular interest.
 The tunneling spectrum which reflects the quasi-particle density of states~\cite{Kim2022}, has a V-like shape (often with a ``zero bias conductance") when filling is in the regime closer to $\nu = -3$, while it transitions to a U-shaped spectrum, when $\nu$ is nearer $-0.2$.
 It is generally believed that these spectra, then, reflect a transition from a gapped superconductor to a nodal superconductor.
 Important to this analysis, one can associate the U regime with a shorter Landau Ginsberg coherence length which reflects~\cite{Chen2024} stronger attractive interactions.
-In this vein, while originally this U transition was speculated to relate to a transition all the way to a BEC regime, this has since been effectively refuted \cite{Van2025}.
+In this context, while originally this U transition was thought to relate to a BEC regime, there are claims now to refute this speculation \cite{Van2025}.

-Although these experiments address the tri-layer case, it is useful here to study the density of states (DOS) for our two-flat-band model, using the parameter set corresponding to Fig.~\ref{fig2}.
-As shown in Fig.~\ref{fig6}(a), for a superconducting order parameter of $|\Delta| \geq 1.5$ meV, the DOS exhibits a clear U-shape, indicating that the quasiparticle excitations are fully gapped.
+Although these experiments address the tri-layer case, it is useful here to study the bilayer density of states (DOS), using the parameter set corresponding to Fig.~\ref{fig2}.
+As shown in Fig.~\ref{fig6}(a), for a superconducting order parameter of $|\Delta| \geq 0.4$ meV, the DOS exhibits a clear U-shape, indicating that the quasiparticle excitations are fully gapped.